ju-bezdek/langchain-decorators/README.md

 ```

-## More complex structures
+### More complex structures

-for dict / pydantic you need to specify the formatting instructions...
+For dict / pydantic you need to specify the formatting instructions...
 this can be tedious, that's why you can let the output parser generate you the instructions based on the model (pydantic)

 ``` python